Mhmdaris15/Berufsvernetzen-Landing-Page-2/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces related to Keploy, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces related to Berufvernetzen, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed